Beverly Hills Cop: Axel F: Audience viewership

 After premiering on July 3 on Netflix, the film earned 41 million views in five days.
 It also had 80.7 million hours viewed.
-During its second week, Beverly Hills Cop: Axel F remained the most watched film on Netflix, scoring 22.2 million views and 43.7 million hours viewers.
+During its second week, Beverly Hills Cop: Axel F remained the most-watched film on Netflix, scoring 22.2 million views and 43.7 million hours viewed.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 53 out of 100, based on 47 critics, indicating "mixed or average" reviews.

 Brian Tallerico, writing for RogerEbert.com, gave the film three out of four stars, stating that the film is "a shockingly entertaining diversion....
 From the beginning, Beverly Hills Cop: Axel F is buoyant and playful in a way that legacy sequels usually aren't allowed to be, and that was arguably missing in the more leaden second and third films in this series."

 Robert Daniels of The New York Times wrote, "While this installment isn't nearly as woeful as Beverly Hills Cop III, it doesn't have the charm or energy of the first two films either.
 It's a limp, desperate action comedy with few memorable moments."